Working in Switzerland: Jobs, Internships & Apprenticeships

 The unsolicited application: the key to Switzerland's hidden job market

 In Switzerland, a large share of positions are filled without any public ad, through networking and direct outreach.
 The unsolicited application lets you reach this hidden market by contacting companies before they even post a job.
-In such a fluid market, it is one of the most rewarding strategies.

 • You avoid the heavy competition of online ads.